Write Fundraising Gold with a Storytelling Treasure Map

 7 Things That Make Donation Letters Sing

-Your 10th grade English class didn’t prepare you to write fundraising appeals.
+Your 10th grade English class didn’t prepare you to write donation request letters and emails.

 It’s a specialty skill that often involves doing the exact opposite of what we consider to be “good writing”.

-Sure, you can apply best practices from the Associated Press and Chicago Style Manuals to your fundraising letters – and you should have some in-house writing standards.
+Sure, you can apply best practices from the Associated Press and Chicago Style Manuals to your donation letters – and you should have some in-house writing standards.

 But if you apply these rules too strictly to fundraising, be prepared to lose revenue.

 Why?
 Humans say they want grammatically perfect prose.
 But the truth is that they crave short, chatty copy that makes them feel something special … perhaps even wonderful.

 And for most of us, that’s incredibly hard to do well.
 We bury the lead.
 We fail to make our characters relatable.
 We forget that our organizations are not the hero of the story – the donor is.

 To help, our team created this Storytelling Treasure Map.
 It contains the 7 parts of a story that must be present in any donation request letter.